skynode/blockchain-dev/micropayments-proxy/README.md

 #DESCRIPTION#
-A proxy client, http_proxy_client.py, will invoke a paying proxy server, payments_handler.py, when the client receives an HTTP status code 402 - Payment Required - from some service running on some server to which an HTTP request has been made.
+A proxy client, http_proxy_client.py, will invoke a Bitcoin micropayments proxy server, payments_handler.py, when the client receives an HTTP status code 402 - Payment Required - from some service running on some server, paywalled_server.py, to which an HTTP request has been made.
 The payments proxy won't be activated under any other scenario.
 A plain vanilla server is included for testing purposes.

 ##REQUIREMENTS##
 These servers were built on and run successfully on the [21.co](https://21.co) virtual network running on an instance of Amazon AWS Ubuntu 14.04.
-To install 21 on your AWS Ubuntu instance, run **curl https://21.co | sh** then run **21 -h** for help documentation.
+To install 21 on your AWS Ubuntu instance, run **curl https://21.co | sh** then run **21 --help** for help documentation.

 ###RUNNING THE SERVERS###
 First, start the following servers: _vanilla_http_server.py_ (named for its ordinariness), the _payments_handler.py_ (the paying proxy) and the _paywalled_server.py_ (merchant server) from the command line.
 As an example: